Over 30 years of experience. Over $100 million recovered for clients.

 As a resident of the state of New Jersey, you are entitled to receive benefits under the provisions of the Workers' Compensation Act.
 If you are eligible, you may receive benefits for:

-- Medical – medical expenses and future health care costs are covered by your employer's workers' compensation insurance
+- Medical – authorized medical expenses and health care costs are covered by your employer's workers' compensation insurance

 - Temporary disability – typically you may receive 70 percent of the wages or salary you were earning before your injury, up to a limit set by New Jersey statute